openwfm/wrf-fire/doc/README_git.txt

   with what you wish to name your branch).

     git checkout -b <branch> origin/master
-    git push origin <branch>:<branch>
+    git push origin <branch>:refs/heads/<branch>

   The first command creates a local branch starting from "master".
 The second command commits (pushes) this branch to the shared repository.
+  The "refs/heads/" part in the remote branch is now necessary in order to create a new branch in a remote repository.
+This is known as a long branch reference, as opposed to the short branch reference "<branch>".
+  While long branch references will work in any git operation, they are only necessary in creating a remote branch.

   To switch to a different local branch